motdotla/dotenv/README.md

 Default: `path.resolve(process.cwd(), '.env')`

-You can specify a custom path if your file containing environment variables is named or located differently.
+You may specify a custom path if your file containing environment variables is named or located differently.

 ```js